schoenemeyer/SingularityOnAzure/README.md

 ## Introduction

 In addition to docker and shifter there is a third approach for providing container solutions for HPC.
-Singularity is a container model suited to HPC and it was created by Gergory M. Kurtzer.
+Singularity is a container model suited to HPC and it was created by Gregory M. Kurtzer.
 This has been tested on an H16r VM running the CentOS 7.1 HPC image in the Azure marketplace.
 I recommend to read the Singularity documentation in https://www.sylabs.io/docs/ that contains complete user guide.

 ## Install Singularity